Stuycs-K/final-project-8-lil-tengj/WORKLOG.md

 ### May 22nd

-Panel Class with constructors and some methods
+Created the Panel Class with constructor.

 ### May 23rd

-fillPanel() method and get() method
+Completed the fillPanel() method and get() methods, added instance variables.

 ### May 24th

-eliminate() method
+Made sure that the fillPanel() cannot create a board with three or more in a row.
+Started working on the eliminate() method.

 ### May 25th

-eliminate4,5() method; Level Class
+Created eliminate4,5() methods that are called in eliminate().
+Started on the Level class.

 ### May 26th

-instantiated level in Panel; add score() method
+Implemented level in Panel and crushPanel.
+Created a addScore() method in Level.

 ### May 29th

-displaying score and goal
+Merge conflict fixes.
+Worked on checking if the player passed the level + victory screen.

 ### May 30th

-display goal and score; help button
+Displayed the goal and score.
+Made a keyPressed() method for when there are no possible candies to swap.

 ### May 31st

-randomize levels; play again button
+RandomizeD levels with different number of candies and type of candy.
+Created a play again button after victory screen.

 ### June 1st

-fix wording; work log; demo branch
+Fixed the wording of the victory screen.
+Created the demo branch.

 ### June 5th

-created the SpecialCandy Class
+Created the SpecialCandy Class with constructors.

 ### June 6th

-moved SpecialCandy class properties to Candy class to not typecast
+Combined the SpecialCandy class and the Candy class due to typecasting issues in crushP.

 ### June 7th

-started working on colourBomb
+Started working on the colourBomb candy (remove all candies of the same type).
+Images for the vertical and horizontal striped candies.

 ### June 8th

-bomb method - activates colourBomb
+Checked for colourBomb in eliminate() and activates colourBomb (addScore()).

 ### June 9th

-added colourBomb to swap; work log
+Due to stack overflow, moved colourBomb checking to swap() method.

 ## Juntao Teng